mdlacasse/Owl/docker/README.md

 all dependencies within a Python Virtual Environment (VENV).

 ------------------------------------------------------------------------------------
-### Run Owl without building the container
+### Run Owl without building the Docker image
-Using this approach only requires downloading the container from the [Docker Hub](http://hub.docker.com) and having [Docker](http://docker.com) installed on your computer.
+Using this approach only requires downloading the Docker image from the [Docker Hub](http://hub.docker.com) and having the [Docker](http://docker.com) application installed on your computer.

-Downloading image from the command line:
+Downloading the Docker image from the command line:
 ```
 docker pull noimjosh/owldocker
 ```
-Then running from the command line:
+Then the container can be started from the command line:
 ```
 docker run -p 8501:8501 noimjosh/owldocker
 ```
-or use the Docker graphical user interface for performing the same steps.
+One can also use the Docker graphical user interface for performing the same steps.
+This is not covered here.

 ------------------------------------------------------------------------------------
 ### Building the docker image
 This approach requires cloning the full Owl package from GitHub, and having Python and Docker installed on your computer.

 ##### Docker image
-First build the image from the `docker` directory:
+First build the Docker image from the `docker` directory:
 ```shell
 cd docker
 docker build . -t owldocker
 ```

 #### Run using docker-compose
-Then start the service from the same directory,
+Then start the service from the same directory using `docker-compose`,
 ```shell
 docker-compose up
 ```
-Adjust the `volume:` directory mapping to a file system that can handle many files (avoid OneDrive or Dropbox file systems).
+Adjust the `volumes:` mapping to a directory on a file system that can handle many files (avoid OneDrive or Dropbox file systems).

 ```yml
 services: